Ranushmalsike/express-mongo-passport-google/Readme.md

-This introduction useful for express developers.
+This introduction useful for express developers. if need to add email or social medea through register. any can access passport library.

-MongoDB + Express js
+MongoDB + Express js + passport-google + passport

 Libraries are
 express-validator,
+express-session
 mongoose
 bcrypt
+passport
+passport-google

 How to ezy use express-validator.
 After download